 3. results and discussion

 The Western Ghats which is about 1600 KM of area, stretching across India’s west coasts are rich with flora and fauna and is home for more than 325 globally threatened flora and fauna (UNESCO, 2012).
-In Kerala Western Ghats is considered as the soul of monsoon system and ecosystem which regulates soil conservation and carbon confiscation.
+In Kerala, Western Ghats is considered as the soul of monsoon system and ecosystem which regulates soil conservation and carbon confiscation.
 However, aggressive deforestation, quarrying, land conversion and unplanned tourism developments have altered its landscape.
 This resulted in frequent landslides and soil degradation in districts like Wayanad and Idukki.
 The 2024 landslides in Wayanad Chooralmala region resulted in significant loss of human and animal life and also disrupted settlements and livelihoods of thousands.

 Tourism Growth and Environmental Stress